brodiehunt/Money_Chase/README.md

 #### Sunday 26th

 Today I added my software development plan to a readme file and pushed it to github.
 I also added enemies to my game, and made some changes to the initial prompt, which included creating a 'how to play' option which describes how to play the game before you enter the window.
+I just completed writing my manual tests, ready for testing tomorrow.
+I also put together my presentation for Tuesday.

 ####